Hindenburg Line: German plan

 Over the winter, German deception operations were conducted and indications of an offensive through Switzerland diverted French attention at the end of 1916.
 The British were occupied by reports of troops and heavy artillery moving into Flanders and increased numbers of agent reports of troop movements from Lille, Tourcoing and Courtrai.
 Until January 1917, the British took seriously a possible limited offensive towards the Channel ports and made Flanders the subject of most of their long-range reconnaissance flights.
 Rupprecht, the northern army group commander on the Western Front, was made responsible for planning the devastation of the infrastructure within the Noyon Salient and the retirement to new defensive positions along the Siegfriedstellung (Hindenburg Line), codenamed the Alberich Bewegung (Alberich Manoeuvre).
-The Germans prepared a 35-day Alberich timetable; infrastructure in the salient was to be destroyed and buildings demolished from 9 February – 15 March.
+The Germans prepared a 35-day Alberich timetable; infrastructure in the salient was to be destroyed and buildings demolished from 9 February to 15 March.

 Booby-traps were devised with delayed-action fuzes used a striker on a spring, held back by a wire.
 Acid ate through the wire, to release the striker and detonate the explosive.
 A number of devices with such fuzes were planted in bunkers but most booby-traps had simple pressure detonators.
 Wires were attached to useful items like stove chimneys and loot; trip-wires on the stairs of dugouts were connected to bundles of hand-grenades.
 On some roads, heavy-artillery shells were buried with contact-fuzes, which would only be triggered by the weight of a lorry.
 British engineers and tunnelling companies scoured areas as they were occupied and disabled many of the explosives.
 Roads were flooded by destroying drains and water-courses; wells sabotaged by drilling a shaft next to them and exploding a charge, permanently ruining the well.
 Much of the explosive used by the Germans (Donarit, Westphalite and Perdit) had the property of water-absorption so could be neutralised by dousing.
 Some British booby-trap patrols made German prisoners go first, who revealed traps rather than be blown up and British tunnellers removed 22000 lb of explosives.
 (In some areas no booby-traps were found, as German divisional commanders had been allowed to choose whether to mine their areas and some refused.)